 David is Chair of Down Syndrome Queensland.
 He is a Member of Institute of Engineers, Member of Australian Institute of Company Directors and holds an MBA from the Melbourne Business School.
 He and his wife Annmaree have five children, including their youngest, Sophie with Down Syndrome.

 Claire Mitchell is an independent director on the Down Syndrome Australia Board, and a member of Down Syndrome Advisory Network.
 She is passionate about being a voice for people with Down syndrome.
 Claire believes in having a positive attitude and that the best support outcomes for the Down syndrome community happen when everyone is working together as a team.

 Dr Rhonda Faragher

 Rhonda is the Deputy Head of the School of Education at the University of Queensland and Director of the Down Syndrome Research Program.
 She is the Chair of the Down Syndrome Special Interest Research Group of IASSIDD and a board member of the IASSIDD Academy.
 She is a trustee and board member of Down Syndrome International.
 She is also She has a daughter with Down syndrome.

-Catia Malaquias is a senior lawyer at the State Solicitor’s Office of Western Australia and has 17 years legal experience.
+Catia Malaquias is a senior lawyer at the State Solicitor’s Office of Western Australia and has 17 years of legal experience.
 Catia is also a Director of the Attitude Foundation Limited and the founder of the Starting With Julius project.

 Hayley Warren joined the Down Syndrome Australia board in 2019 and is the Chair of the Board of Down Syndrome NSW.
-Hayley has been involved with the Down Syndrome associations of Western Australia and New South Wales and is a lawyer with over 10 years experience practicing in the areas of insurance, construction and commercial law.
+Hayley has been involved with the Down Syndrome associations of Western Australia and New South Wales and is a lawyer with over 10 years of experience practicing in the areas of insurance, construction, and commercial law.
 Hayley has an older sister, Sarah, who has Down syndrome.